banner

 }

-The dispatchOnceInnerLocked method checks if there are pending events.
-If not, it retrieves one from the event queue; then, based on the different types of events, it calls different dispatch methods to process the events.
+The dispatchOnceInnerLocked method checks whether there are pending events.
+If not, it retrieves one from the event queue; then it calls different dispatch methods based on the event type to process the events.

 void InputDispatcher::dispatchOnceInnerLocked(nsecs_t* nextWakeupTime) {